aptos-labs/developer-docs/apps/docusaurus/docs/guides/state-sync.md

 ## Configuring state sync

-The configuration snippets below provide instructions for configuring state sync on your nodes for different use cases.
+The snippets below provide instructions for configuring state sync on your nodes for different use cases.
 These configurations can be added to your node's configuration file, e.g., `fullnode.yaml` or `validator.yaml`.

 :::danger Manual configuration
-State sync is tuned to automatically select the best mode for your node, depending on the network.
-Be aware that if you manually configure your node to use a different mode, it may not be the most optimal, and you could experience slower syncing times and degraded performance.
+You should only manually configure state sync if you have a specific use case that requires it.
+Selecting the wrong configuration will lead to slower syncing times and degraded performance.
 :::

 ### Executing all transactions